John Emmerson Batty Primary School is a GOOD SCHOOL with OUTSTANDING BEHAVIOUR and SAFETY!

 If you wish to read the report letter please find the link below along with a link to the Ofsted reports page.
 For your information we have also included a link to the Parent View outcomes for the school to-date.

-Our latest Ofsted report can be downloaded HERE.
+Our latest Ofsted report prior to academy conversion can be downloaded HERE.

 The link to the Ofsted’s Reports Site can be found HERE.

-Results from Ofsted’s Parent View can be viewed HERE.
+Results from Ofsted’s Parent View at the time of the last inspection can be viewed HERE.